ovhlabs/knowledge-base/en/_posts/2014-11-10-manage-instances-from-command-line-using-nova.markdown

     | soynet | 30:60:a8:4c:15:cf:3b:c5:c1:9d:a6:98:cf:84:6a:5c |
     +--------+-------------------------------------------------+

 If you haven't, this is a good time to do it.
-Generate the key
+Generate the key ([see instructions for non-unix systems](/kb/en/instances/create-ssh-keys.html))

     ssh-keygen -t rsa -b 4096 -f ~/.ssh/runabove -C yourname@runabove